 The Legislature has established a goal that "...an average of no more than six months will elapse from the receipt of the complaint to the completion of the investigation."
-(Bus. & Prof. Code section 2319) That period has been increased to one year for cases involving "complex medical or fraud issues or complex business or financial arrangements."
+(Bus. & Prof. Code, § 2319.)
+That period is increased to one year for cases involving "...complex medical or fraud issues or complex business or financial arrangements."
 (Id.)
-In response to the Enforcement Monitor's recommendations to reduce investigative time.
-MBC has identified those cases which would fit the definition of "complex" as discussed in the "Implementation" section of this report.
+In response to the Enforcement Monitor's recommendations to reduce investigative time lines, MBC identified those cases which would fit the definition of "complex" as discussed in the "Implementation" section of this report.